jethrochen0709/jethrochen0709/README.md

 ## Hi there 👋
 - 🔭 I’m currently working as an Investment Data Intern at State of Wisconsin Investment Board
 - 🌱 I’m currently a student at UW-Madison studying Statistics, Data Science, Mathematics, and Economic Analytics
-- 📫 How to reach me: jethro.chen.79@gmail.com or LinkedIn: jethrochen0709
+- 📫 How to reach me: jethro.chen.79@gmail.com, LinkedIn, or shoot me a DM on Instagram!
 - ⚡ Fun fact: I am a competitive yoyo player
 <!--
 **jethrochen0709/jethrochen0709** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.